 Metadata streams can be attached to specific objects in a PostScript file using the pdfmark operator.
-This is identical to the document-level PostScript method (see "Document-level XMP in PostScript" on page 50), except that in step 3 the stream containing the XMP metadata is attached to the object.
+This is identical to the document-level PostScript method (see 1.6.2.1.2, "Document-level XMP in PostScript"), except that in step 3 the stream containing the XMP metadata is attached to the object.
 An example follows showing this for an image: